 An important consideration is that some goods cannot be stored together.
 This is certainly the case with dangerous goods and chemicals.
 There also might be restrictions on the type of trucks which can access your area.

-Starting your warehouse
+Setting up your warehouse

 There will be a lot of coordination tasks in these early stages.
 You’ll be taking out a lease, purchasing equipment, and hiring staff.
 Have a balance of patience and persistence in these early stages to ensure you make a solid lift-off with your new operation.

 Want to know more?
 CartonCloud has thousands of users now using our streamlined solution for those in the warehousing or logistics industry, and we've helped over 380 companies to optimize their operations worldwide.

-No matter how large or small, or even if you’re in the early stages of starting up, we can assist in reducing challenges that traditional warehouses still face.
+No matter how large or small, or even if you’re in the early stages of starting up, we can assist in reducing the challenges that traditional warehouses still face.
 Give us a call today to see if we can be of assistance in this new journey.